gleidsonmt/DashboardFx/README.md

 # 🚀 Installing
 I really recommend to use jpackage to create your jar and the .exe. <br>
 !🗒️Note ** The generate you .exe you need the wix tool, you can get the url if you using intellij or from here  https://wixtoolset.org 🥸***
 In intellij or visual studio (in visual you need to prepare the  ide to use javafx) it's really simple, only open the tab gradle and run the command build after jpackage.

+## Using in SceneBuilder
+If you want or have an error on opening the fxml files, you need the jar with the custom components, using gradle create a jar and import in your SceneBuilder.
 ...
 # ☕ Using Dashboard
 Just build and run -(º-º)- there's no trick.. only use gradle to build and run in your ide.